Lan Na: Disunity and prosperity

-Expansions under Tilokkarat
+Expansions under Tilokaraj

-The Lan Na kingdom was strongest under Tilokkarat (1441–1487).
-Tilokkarat seized the throne from his father Sam Fang Kaen in 1441.
-Tilokkarat's brother, Thau Choi, rebelled to reclaim the throne for his father and sought Ayutthayan support.
+The Lan Na kingdom was strongest under Tilokaraj (1441–1487).
+Tilokaraj seized the throne from his father Sam Fang Kaen in 1441.
+Tilokaraj's brother, Thau Choi, rebelled to reclaim the throne for his father and sought Ayutthayan support.
 Borommaracha II sent his troops to Lan Na in 1442 but was repelled and the rebellion was suppressed.
-Tilokkarat conquered the neighboring Kingdom of Payao in 1456.
+Tilokaraj conquered the neighboring Kingdom of Payao in 1456.

 To the south, the emerging Kingdom of Ayutthaya was also growing powerful.
 Relations between the two kingdoms had worsened since the Ayutthayan support of Thau Choi's rebellion.
-In 1451, Yutthitthira, a Sukhothai royal who had conflicts with Trailokanat of Ayutthaya, gave himself to Tilokkarat.
+In 1451, Yutthitthira, a Sukhothai royal who had conflicts with Trailokanat of Ayutthaya, gave himself to Tilokaraj.
 Yuttitthira urged Trilokanat to invade Pitsanulok which he had claims on, igniting the Ayutthaya-Lan Na War over the Upper Chao Phraya valley (i.e. the Kingdom of Sukhothai).
-In 1460, the governor of Chaliang surrendered to Tilokkarat.
+In 1460, the governor of Chaliang surrendered to Tilokaraj.
 Trailokanat then used a new strategy and concentrated on the wars with Lan Na by moving the capital to Pitsanulok.
-Lan Na suffered setbacks and Tilokkarat eventually sued for peace in 1475.
+Lan Na suffered setbacks and Tilokaraj eventually sued for peace in 1475.

-Tilokkarat was also a strong patron of Theravada Buddhism.
+Tilokaraj was also a strong patron of Theravada Buddhism.
 In 1477, the Buddhist Council to recompile the Tripitaka was held near Chiang Mai.
-Tilokkarat also built and rehabilitated many notable temples.
-Tilokkarat then expanded west to the Shan States of Laihka, Hsipaw, Mong Nai, and Yawnghwe.
+Tilokaraj also built and rehabilitated many notable temples.
+Tilokaraj then expanded west to the Shan States of Laihka, Hsipaw, Mong Nai, and Yawnghwe.